Symmetry and composition in probabilistic theories: Probabilistic Models and Theories

 It is straightforward that the composition of two morphisms (defined in the obvious way) is again a morphism, so we may speak of the {\em category} of test spaces and morphisms.
-Denote this cagegory by $\Tesp$.
+Denote this category by $\Tesp$. \footnote{A more general notion of test-space morphism allows for set-valued mappings; in \cite{Wilce09a}, the notation $\Tesp$ denotes the category of test spaces and these more general morphisms.}